Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v3/readme.md

 await gapi.client.drive.files.export({ fileId: "fileId", mimeType: "mimeType",  });

 /*
-Generates a CSE token which can be used to create or update CSE files.
-*/
-await gapi.client.drive.files.generateCseToken({  });

-/*
 Generates a set of file IDs which can be provided in create or copy requests.
 For more information, see [Create and manage files](https://developers.google.com/workspace/drive/api/guides/create-file).
 */
 await gapi.client.drive.files.generateIds({  });